cunicu/cunicu/docs/config/example-advanced.md

 # Advanced Example

 :::info
-Please also have a look at the [JSON Schema](./schema.md) for a full reference of available options/
+Please also have a look at the [JSON Schema](./schema.md) for a full reference of available options.
 :::

 The following file contains a full-featured set of cunīcu's options.